Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Background

-For design researchers looking to train deep generative models (DGMs), commonly used evaluation metrics should be revisited.
-In this paper, we present a structured guide to help researchers select better evaluation metrics for design problems, focusing on five main facets: similarity, diversity, constraints, design performance, and conditioning.
-However, before introducing individual metrics in Section~\ref{similarity}, we will briefly discuss some background concepts.
-First, we will discuss decisions on terminology throughout the paper.
-Next, we will discuss common requirements and prerequisites needed for evaluation, such as distance calculation and hyperparameters.
-Finally, we will discuss classifications to categorize metrics, such as point vs. set, and unary vs. binary.
+In this paper, we present a structured guide to help researchers select better evaluation metrics for design problems, focusing on five main facets: similarity, diversity, constraint satisfaction, functional performance, and conditioning.
+However, before introducing individual metrics in Section~\ref{similarity}, we will discuss terminology and several background concepts.
+Notably, we will discuss common requirements and prerequisites needed to apply the metrics as well as classifications to categorize metrics.
 We include a tabular summary of the metrics, their requirements, and their categorizations in Table~\ref{tab:overview}.